Ommatoiulus moreleti: Natural enemies

+In New Zealand it has been suggested the nematode Steinernema feltiae could be an effective biocontrol agent used to control O. moreleti.

 Human interactions

 In urban areas of southern Australia, O. moreleti enter dwellings during their autumn and spring activity periods.
+This species is also known to enter dwellings in Wellington, New Zealand.
+As a result of infestations of this invasive to New Zealand species in Wellington in 2025 an ecological study has been commenced.

 As a defense mechanism, the millipede secretes a pungent yellowish fluid containing quinones.
 This stains clothes permanently and irritates eyes.
 Due to this defence it is best for people to sweep them up rather than crushing them.

 In South Australia during the 1970s when O. moreleti were dense in the immediate house surrounds, householders were sweeping volumes of up to several litres from their houses each morning.
-O. moreleti, alone of the millipede species in this environment, are attracted to low intensity light, of the type emitted from houses at night.
+O. moreleti, alone of the millipede species in this environment, is attracted to low intensity light, of the type emitted from houses at night.
 Householders in South Australia have used chemical or physical barriers to prevent millipedes from entering houses.
 Recently, population suppression by spreading the nematode Rhabditis necromena appears to have effectively reduced millipede populations below worry thresholds over large areas of urban and semi-rural South Australia.